-I joined Royal Holloway Music Department in 2005, after enjoyable but brief spells of employment in Liverpool and Nottingham.
-I am now Reader in Musicology and Theory there.
-With Julian Rushton I am General Editor of the Cambridge University Press book series ‘Music in Context’, and I am a member of the editorial board of the International Journal of Badiou Studies.
-This page gives details of my professional life; a biographical note is offered here.
+J. P. E. Harper-Scott joined Royal Holloway Music Department, where he is now Professor of Music History and Theory, in 2005, after enjoyable but brief spells of employment in Liverpool and Nottingham.
+With Julian Rushton he is General Editor of the Cambridge University Press book series ‘Music in Context’, and a member of the editorial board of the International Journal of Badiou Studies.
+This page gives details of his professional life; a biographical note is offered here.

-My work so far has focused on an examination of music’s cultural, personal, and interpersonal significance in the last two centuries.
+His work so far has focused on an examination of music’s cultural, personal, and interpersonal significance in the last two centuries.
 It draws extensively on philosophical, cultural, and social theory and the explanatory resources of music theory.
-From the start my work has engaged particularly with the philosophy of Martin Heidegger.
-More recently, this has been supplemented by critiques of the sexual, political, and economic subject – particularly the work of Karl Marx, Judith Butler, Alain Badiou, and Slavoj Žižek – and an explicitly Leftist perspective, all of which have become increasingly important.
-There is always a musical focus, which so far has been a broadly defined modernism, including twentieth-century symphonic music and opera in Britain (particularly Elgar, Walton, Britten, and Vaughan Williams), and the operas of Wagner and Strauss.
+From the start his work has engaged particularly with the philosophy of Martin Heidegger.
+More recently, this has been supplemented by psychoanalysis (especially Lacan and Freud), critiques of the sexual, political, and economic subject (particularly the work of Alain Badiou, Karl Marx, and Slavoj Žižek), and an explicitly Leftist perspective.
+There is always a musical focus, which so far has been art music of the modern period, including twentieth-century symphonic music and opera in Britain (particularly Elgar, Walton, Britten, and Vaughan Williams), and the operas of Wagner, Strauss, and Berlioz.

-My current PhD students are working on aesthetics in fin-de-siècle Britain, hermeneutics in Schubert, and questions of modernist historiography and interpretation in twentieth-century British and European music.
-I warmly welcome enquiries from potential PhD students in any of my areas of scholarly interest, in both theory and repertoire.
+Professor Harper-Scott’s current PhD students are pursuing scholarship in a range of methodological and theoretical directions, and there are particularly strong interactions in continental philosophy, critical theory, psychoanalysis, feminism, music analysis, opera and symphonic music, theories of modernism, and music and musical thought in twentieth-century Britain.
+Harper-Scott warmly welcomes enquiries from potential PhD students in any of his areas of scholarly interest, in both theory and repertoire.

-I have five books in print, the most recent of which is The Quilting Points of Musical Modernism.
-It is my fourth book to be published by Cambridge University Press, the others being a monograph, Edward Elgar, Modernist (2006), which was shortlisted for the Lewis Lockwood Award of the American Musicological Society, and two co-edited essay collections.
-The first, co-edited with Julian Rushton, is Elgar Studies (2007); the second, co-edited with Jim Samson, is An Introduction to Music Studies, a textbook for new undergraduates written by RHUL staff.
-My second single-authored book is a life-and-works study of Elgar for the Associated Board of the Royal Schools of Music, Elgar: an Extraordinary Life, which was published in 2007, Elgar’s sesquicentenary.
-I have contributed articles and reviews to journals including 19th-Century Music, Music Analysis, Music & Letters, the Cambridge Opera Journal, and the Musical Times, and I periodically write opera and book reviews for the Times Literary Supplement.
+Harper-Scott has five books in print, the most recent of which is The Quilting Points of Musical Modernism (2012).
+It is his fourth book to be published by Cambridge University Press, the others being a monograph, Edward Elgar, Modernist (2006), which was shortlisted for the Lewis Lockwood Award of the American Musicological Society, and two co-edited essay collections.
+The first, co-edited with Julian Rushton, is Elgar Studies (2007); the second, co-edited with Jim Samson, is An Introduction to Music Studies (2009), a textbook for new undergraduates written by RHUL staff.
+His second single-authored book is a life-and-works study of Elgar for the Associated Board of the Royal Schools of Music, Elgar: an Extraordinary Life (2007).
+A sixth book, Ideology in Britten’s Operas, is under contract at CUP and the AHRC awarded Harper-Scott an eighteen-month Leadership Fellowship to enable him to work on its writing, while also preparing a number of public events related to it, starting in the 2016–17 academic year.
+He has also contributed articles and reviews to journals including 19th-Century Music, Music Analysis, Music & Letters, the Cambridge Opera Journal, and the Musical Times, and periodically writes opera and book reviews for the Times Literary Supplement.

-I became a Fellow of the Higher Education Academy in 2008.
-My teaching at Royal Holloway has included courses in theory and analysis at undergraduate and postgraduate levels (‘Analyzing Western Art Music’ for second years, ‘Special Study: Theory and Analysis’ for third years, and the MMus course ‘Techniques of Theory and Analysis’), a module in early nineteenth-century music for the first-year ‘History of Music I’, another on late nineteenth-century music for the second-year ‘History of Music II’, optional second- and third-year undergraduate courses on Elgar and Wagner’s Ring, and the compulsory MMus course, ‘Skills in Advanced Musical Studies’.
-I also convene the courses in theory and analysis dissertations for third-year undergraduates and MMus students.
+Professor Harper-Scott became a Fellow of the Higher Education Academy in 2008.
+His teaching at Royal Holloway has included courses in theory and analysis at undergraduate and postgraduate levels (‘Analysing Western Art Music’ – a course of Schenkerian analysis – for second years, ‘Special Study: Theory and Analysis’ for third years, and the MMus course ‘Techniques of Theory and Analysis’), a module in early nineteenth-century music for the first-year ‘History of Music I’, another on late nineteenth-century music for the second-year ‘History of Music II’, optional second- and third-year undergraduate courses on Elgar, Wagner’s Ring, and Britten’s operas, and the compulsory MMus course, ‘Skills in Advanced Musical Studies’.
+He has also convened the courses in theory and analysis dissertations for third-year undergraduates and MMus students.

-Information on my current PhD students and their interests can be found here.
+Information on his current PhD students and their interests can be found here.